jiaxin19cvml/Project_unknow/README.md

 # Project_XModal
-This code is used for sketch to 3D shape retrieval based on hashing Just a Test
+This code is used for transfer_learning